VolkanSah/WP-Facebook-Engagement-Metrics/README.md

 # Facebook Engagement Metrics (lite) WordPress Plugin

 This plugin displays Facebook engagement metrics for published links in the WordPress dashboard.
-If you need only the function in php or FB php-sdk use this git [Facebook Domain Metrics Checker]( https://github.com/VolkanSah/Facebook-Domain-Metrics-Checker)
+If you need only the function in php or FB php-sdk use this: [Facebook Domain Metrics Checker]( https://github.com/VolkanSah/Facebook-Domain-Metrics-Checker)

 ## Installation